h2oai/datatable/docs/api/frame/rbind.rst

         If True, then the frames are allowed to have mismatching set of columns.
 Any gaps in the data will be filled with NAs.

+        In addition, when this parameter is True, rbind will no longer produce an error when combining columns of unrelated types.
+        Instead, both columns will be converted into strings.

     bynames: bool
         If True (default), the columns in frames are matched by their names.
 For example, if one frame has columns ["colA", "colB",